OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Check the source code for usage of the `clearCache` method and verify its input parameter.
 Additionally, you may also check if the app is overriding `onRenderProcessUnresponsive` for the case when the WebView might become unresponsive, the `clearCache` method might be also called in there.

-Additionally, an app might be initializing the WebView on a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings`](https://developer.android.com/reference/android/webkit/WebSettings "WebSettings").
+Additionally, an app might be initializing the WebView in a way to avoid storing certain information by using `setDomStorageEnabled`, `setAppCacheEnabled` or `setDatabaseEnabled` from [`android.webkit.WebSettings`](https://developer.android.com/reference/android/webkit/WebSettings "WebSettings").
 The DOM Storage (for using the HTML5 local storage), Application Caches and Database Storage APIs are disabled by default, but apps might set these settings explicitly to "false".

 > Some apps will _need_ to enable the DOM storage in order to display some HTML5 sites that use local storage.
 This should be carefully investigated as this might contain sensitive data.